 GE sets a new benchmark for green data centre design

-almost 2 years ago 0 Comments
+over 2 years ago 0 Comments

 It no doubt helps if you're a company of the size and economic might of GE when it comes to designing and building your own data centres.